ottotech/weddinglist/README.md

 `python manage.py runserver 0.0.0.0:8080`

+3) You are ready to go, just go to your localhost at http://localhost/ and you will see the app running.

+NOTE:

-3) I have created a Django management command "prepare" to add fake data to the database, this will be added automatically, but if you want to try it out just run:
+I have created a Django management command "prepare" to add fake data to the database, this will be added automatically, but if you want to try it out just run:

 `python manage.py prepare`

-4) You are ready to go, just go to your localhost at http://localhost/ and you will see the app running.

 ## TODO
 - missing tests